Solar-network/docs/docs/guidebook/contribution-guidelines/repository-management.md

 This tier covers medium features and improvements to the codebase that bring in new functionality, have a big impact on the performance of the product or significant optimizations and refactors of the code.

-An example would be optimizing some parts of the Core for improved performance of a specific function, implementing a medium, non-critical new feature in the desktop wallet or writing large documentation files that require an understanding of the Swipechain code.
+An example would be optimizing some parts of the Core for improved performance of a specific function, implementing a medium, non-critical new feature in the desktop wallet or writing large documentation files that require an understanding of the Solar code.

 **Tier 3 - \$25**